janewliang/GeneticScreen.jl/README.md

 S, SPvals = S_score_perms(dat6, nPerms)
 ```

+Additional details can be found in the documentation for specific functions.

 ---

 <a name="myfootnote1">1</a>.
 Collins, S. R., Schuldiner, M., Krogan, N. J., & Weissman, J. S. (2006).
 A strategy for extracting and analyzing large-scale quantitative epistatic interaction data.
 Genome biology, 7(7), R63.

+<a name="myfootnote2">2</a>.
+Ledoit, O., & Wolf, M. (2003).
+Improved estimation of the covariance matrix of stock returns with an application to portfolio selection.
+Journal of empirical finance, 10(5), 603-621.